 Did you have any specific artists or albums that you kept in mind while making Animaru, or is it just a sprawl of different influences?

-What do you consider the benefits of writing in two languages?
+Do you find there are benefits to writing in two languages?

 Your music has a delightful sense of joy throughout, is there a reason you’re so drawn to light sounds and themes in your songwriting?